Before your begin writing your novel, you have to have your plot outlined and fully developed.

 At The End, it's time to sit back and analyse again.
 What story have you been trying to tell yourself?
 What has emerged from the dark ocean you call your brain?
 What's in this stack of paper, screaming to be let out?

-Write down what you now believe your story is about, its 'log-line' (i.e. 'this is a story where X is faced by Y and does Z'; 'this is a story of shallow gigolo Ryall falling in love with his rich, disillusioned, distrustful wife and how he wins her heart' ) Then go through your first draft and write down every scene as a list e.g. '(1) Ryall marries Monique for money (2) Ryall realises he has fallen in love with her (3) she rejects his confession of love as a lie (4) he decides to take her music career seriously, learning the ropes, seeking to be useful to her (5) but she thinks he's trying to control her and pushes him away, and so on.
-Now explain to yourself how each scene delivers at least one conflict, delivers at least one change, that gets X closer to Z. If you can't find this in any particular scene, drop the scene.
+Write down what you now believe your story is about, its 'logline' (i.e. 'this is a story where X wants Y and does Z in the face of Qi"; 'this is a story of shallow gigolo Ryall falling in love with his rich, disillusioned, distrustful wife and working to win her heart').
+[See more about the logline].
+Then go through your first draft and write down every scene as a list e.g. '(1) Ryall marries Monique for money (2) Ryall realises he has fallen in love with her (3) she rejects his confession of love as a lie (4) he decides to take her music career seriously, learning the ropes, seeking to be useful to her (5) but she thinks he's trying to control her and pushes him away, and so on.
+Now explain to yourself how each scene delivers at least one conflict, delivers at least one change, that gets X closer to Z, while battling Q (here, Monique's distrust).
+If you can't find this in any particular scene, drop the scene.
 Or re-write it until it delivers, but really, drop it.
 No matter how much you love it.

 With a swim-in-the-sea approach, your serious work doesn't come before the writing, but now, after the first, loose, sprawling mess is written and after you have tested each scene to see if it justifies its existence.
 The scenes that survive now have to be trimmed, shaped, honed, so that all that remains is what gets the characters in each scene one step closer to the resolution.
 This takes work.
 A lot of work.
 It takes a lot of time, but you're working towards an ending you have identified and each rewrite brings you closer and closer, the story increasingly focused, increasingly richer, until you finish what is now a novel.